Undergraduate Course Catalog 2016-2017

 Affiliate Associate Professor: Sarra Lev, Mary M. Moynihan

-Affiliate Assistant Professor: Eden Wales Freedman, Sharon Gershoni, Jing Huang, Nancy Nield, Meghan Schrader
+Affiliate Assistant Professor: James Burns, Eden Wales Freedman, Sharon Gershoni, Jing Huang, Nancy Nield, Meghan Schrader

 Affiliate Faculty: Jane Stapleton

 Lecturer: Tamsin Whitehead

 Core Faculty: Amy Boylan, Holly R. Cashman, Katie Edwards, Diane P. Freedman, Robin Hackett, Marc W. Herold, Lori Hopkins, Delia C. Konzett, Mary Malone, Svetlana Peshkova, Janet L. Polasky, Mary E. Rhiel, Judy Sharkey, Reginald A. Wilburn